GavinSC34/Bushfire-Protection-System/README.md

 The author lives in a rural area of Tasmania, Australia.
 He was a volunteer fire fighter for 15 years and worked extensively on fire safety for the home through a community fireguard program.

 In Australia and many other countries, rural residents rely on tank water.
-The project aims to protect the house from bushfire when we are told to evacuate.
-There is a likelihood of losing both mains electricity and mobile phone coverage in a major fire.
-We have limited water to fight fires and do not have ‘off the grid’ solar power available.
+Many have limited water to fight fires and probably don't have ‘off the grid’ solar power available.
 Your situation might be different of course, you might even have the luxury of a piped, good pressure, water supply.

 ![image](https://github.com/user-attachments/assets/0e590538-de56-4061-aa4a-ea10ec9b031e)

-Use a deep cycle battery and 12 volt pump to spray water around the house.
-Since a small pump has limited capacity, use a micro-controller to sequentially control a number of spray or sprinkler lines.
-A number of ‘triggers’ are built into the controller, the idea being that the system can be waiting while actively monitoring for a trigger to start the pumping.
+A deep cycle battery and 12 volt pump is used to spray water around the house.
+Since a small pump has limited capacity, a micro-controller sequentially controls a number of spray or sprinkler lines.
+A number of ‘triggers’ are built into the controller.
 The triggers utilise temperature and smoke sensors programmed to automatically start the pump at critical thresholds:

 • high temperature